GeetanshChahal/node_express_api/README.md

 # node_express_api

+* Must install node_modules folder to run it
 * You can test API calls using Postman
 * All the routes are in teachers.js in routes folder
 * You Can use